The Missouri Athletic Club's overnight guests are within close proximity to many St. Louis area attractions.

 Powell Symphony Hall - Erected in 1925 as the St. Louis Theatre, the St. Louis Symphony Society acquired the building now known as Powell Symphony Hall in 1966.
 Since its opening in November 1925, the St. Louis Theatre had presented the best in live vaudeville as well as motion pictures.
 The Sound of Music was the last movie shown in the old theater.

-Peabody Opera House - The Opera House and its 3,500-seat main theater were completed in 1934 as part of the Municipal Auditorium complex that included the 9,300-seat Convention Hall that later became known as Kiel Auditorium.
+Stifel Theater - The opera house and its 3,500-seat main theater were completed in 1934 as part of the Municipal Auditorium complex that included the 9,300-seat Convention Hall that later became known as Kiel Auditorium.
 Throughout the years, the opera house changed names and endured many openings and closings.
 In 2011, it celebrated its grand reopening with headliners such as Aretha Franklin and Jay Leno.

 St. Louis City Hall - Having housed city government since 1898, the current City Hall is a landmark.
 Although the exterior was never quite finished, all sides of the historical building have ornamental dormers called belvederes, each having bare spaces of limestone.
 Despite its incomplete state, City Hall was praised for its "splendid architectural composition" and called "an impressive period piece of craftsmanship."